Vietnam.vn - Nền tảng quảng bá Việt Nam

 Responsibility of the creator

-Faced with this reality, the responsibility of those who directly create content plays an important role.
-Meritorious Artist Trinh Lam Tung, who is passionate about animation, believes that the line between attractive content and educational content is very fragile, requiring caution and dedication from the professional.
+Faced with this situation, the responsibility of those who directly create the content plays an important role.
+Meritorious Artist Trinh Lam Tung, who has a lot of passion for animation, believes that the line between an attractive content and an educational content is very fragile, requiring caution and dedication from the professional.

-Taking the classic Japanese animated film "Doraemon" as an example, Mr. Tung analyzed: "Nobita is a character with many weaknesses but we still sympathize with him, and Doraemon becomes the friend that every child wishes for.
-The work is not sensational but contains cultural values and lifestyle of Japan and is welcomed by the whole world.
-That is the power of a successful IP (intellectual property product)".
+Taking the example of the classic Japanese animated film "Doraemon", Mr. Tung analyzed: "Nobita is a character with many weaknesses but we still sympathize with him, and Doraemon becomes the friend that every child wishes for.
+The work is not sensational but contains Japanese cultural values and lifestyle and is welcomed by the whole world.
+That is the power of a successful IP (intellectual property product).

 According to Mr. Tung, each work needs to answer the question: after watching, what will children remember?
 It must be a beautiful image, a humane lesson.